Ever wonder what happens when someone gets arrested? This page explains what the general procedure in Virginia for a typical criminal case.

 When people are arrested, they’re seized by the police and taken into custody.
 Once arrested, they’re transported to a local police station and informed of the charge, or charges.

 They’re then booked, which simply means an that an official record will be made with the facts about the arrest and charges, as well as the identification of the suspect.
 This includes having their picture taken, giving their full name, address and other relevant contact information, as well as get fingerprinted.
 During this process, personal property, including clothes, will be taken and stored to later be returned upon release.
-If any illegal items were found at the time the arrest was made, they will not be returned.
+If any illegal items are found at the time the arrest was made, don’t expect them back as they won’t be returned.

 The magistrate will then determine whether or not to issue a bond, and if so, the amount of the bond.
 Virginia Code § 19.2-121 lists the factors for determining bail, which are: